dpettine/dogs-recognition/README.md

 Also added last revision of my dog classifier, more accurate and with more samples (dog-cascade_40x40_rev2.xml)

-You can tweak the simple script provided for dog classifier (dogs.py) to test the latest classofoers and test if they work for you.
+You can tweak the simple script provided for dog classifier (dogs.py) to test the latest classifiers and see if they work for you.

 Good luck!